Pros: Brilliant handling; smooth, powerful V6; great balance of performance and luxury

 You won’t have to twist any of our test drivers’ arms to get them to admit the G37 coupe is one of our favorite performance cars.
 Even in luxury Journey trim, the G35 is a marvelous machine.
 The suspension is firmer than in the G37 sedan, but as long as the road stays smooth, the ride does, too.

 Move up to the G37 Sport, and you’ll get exhilarating acceleration with razor-sharp handling.
 The G37 lives for the curve, exhibiting excellent stability and tenacious grip.
 AWD makes a great car greater, but the six-speed manual transmission and sport suspension on the Sport model win us over every time.

 Those seeking Infiniti’s version of the ultimate driving machine owe themselves a test drive in the G37 IPL.
 Although it’s not significantly more powerful than the Sport, its suspension, brakes, steering and throttle response have been tweaked to peak performance.

 BMW 3 Series Coupe and Convertible – The 3 Series coupe and convertible have another year before they get the all-new look and engines of the 3 Series sedan, but they are still enviable and every bit as focused as the G37.

-Cadillac CTS Coupe - The CTS delivers excellent performance but with a smoother ride, a much bigger back seat and trunk and a look that is proudly American.
+Cadillac CTS Coupe – The CTS delivers excellent performance, but with a bit smoother ride, a much bigger back seat and trunk and a look that is proudly American.

-Lexus IS Convertible - The IS 350C offers a bit more legroom up front than the G37, but its engine is not as powerful, its handling not as sharp.
+Lexus IS Convertible – The IS 350C offers a bit more legroom up front than the G37, but its engine is not as powerful and its handling not as sharp.

 Our convertible choice is the G37 Journey with Premium, Technology and Navigation packages.
 For the coupe, we’d go with the G37x AWD.
 It delivers great year-round performance, which is especially important to those who live in snowy climes.